ubaniIsaac/Simple-Calculator/README.md

 # Simple-Calculator
-Simple calculator  done with Javaa
+Simple calculator project written using HTML CSS and JavaScript